Loading...

 If English isnt your first language, you will also need to take an English language exam, such as the TOEFL or IELTS, which is a requirement for a UK student visa.

-What are the UK Study Visa Requirements for International Students?
+What are the UK study visa requirements for international students?

 To apply, you need to have already been offered a place on a UK course, have enough money to support yourself during your stay, and be able to prove you have a good knowledge of the English language—unless you are from one of the exempted countries.

-What is the Average Cost of Living in the UK for Students?
+What is the average cost of living in the UK for students?

-• Rent: £500-£900
+• Rent: £554-£900

 • Groceries: £150

-• Transport: £65
+• Transport: £54-£103

 • Restaurant meal: £16

-• Gym membership: £20
+• Gym membership: £20-£60

-Data gathered from study-uk.britishcouncil.org and savethestudent.org
+Data gathered from wise.com study-uk.britishcouncil.org and savethestudent.org

-What are Tuition Fees for International Students in the UK?
+What are tuition fees for international students in the UK?

-However, tuition fees will vary depending on the business school you attend.
-As an example, a masters program at Bayes Business School costs £33,100 (US$45,000), while a similar program at the London School of Economics and Political Science (LSE) costs £41,000 (US$55,400).
+As an example, a master’s at Bayes Business School costs £35,700 (US$47,245), while an Executive MSc program at the London School of Economics and Political Science (LSE) costs £36,000 to £42,200 (approximately US$47,600 to US$55,850), depending on the program.

-What Types of Scholarships are Available in the UK for Foreign Students?
+What types of scholarships are available in the UK for foreign students?

-If youve found your ideal program but cant afford the cost, dont panic: there are scholarships available for international students studying in the UK.
+If you’ve found your ideal program but can’t afford the cost, don’t panic: there are scholarships available for international students studying in the UK.

-TL;DR: How to Study in the UK
+TL;DR: How to study in the UK

 • For master’s and MBA programs, you'll apply directly to the university or business school and will likely need to submit a GMAT score.
 Required documents include a personal statement or essay, university transcripts, and professional references.